MarkusBauer/saarctf-servers/playbook.md

 16. Install all missing dependencies on the checker servers.
 Check that the celery workers are connecting.
 17. Go to the backup/monitoring server.
 Use `/root/prometheus-add-server.sh <ip>` to add: controller server, vpn server, all checker servers.
 18. Open Grafana and check that you receive data from all servers, and all are healty.
-19. You could do some final tests with the NOP team here (`TODO`).
+19. You could do some final tests with the NOP team here.
+In the dashboard, you can open the network for NOP team only, under Scripts, you can test the current checker scripts.
 20. Finally: Open the CTF controlpanel and set autostart and last round.
 Pay attention to the server's timezone.
 21. Watch the countdown for the game to start...

-22. Once the key is released (or shortly before), you can open `/etc/systemd/services/vpnboad.service` and add the command line argument `--check-vulnbox`.
-Run `systemctl restart vpnboard`
+### Key Announcement / Vulnbox Access
+1. Release the key: IRC/Website/Email/Twitter
+2. Cloud boxes become controllable by a time configured in the website.
+Check that that worked.
+3. In dashboard, press "Open Network within Teams" (so that remote teams get access to their boxes).
+Now external firewall opens also for cloud boxes, and vpnboard starts pinging these boxes.
+4. Check that vulnboxes come online in VPN Dashboard

 ### During CTF